How to Do Taxes if You Live and Work in 2 Different States

 Learn how to file your taxes in five easy steps.
 Plus, a freebie from our friends at H&R Block!
 Find out more.

-The Alternative Minimum Tax: What it is, and why you don’t want it.
+The Alternative Minimum Tax: What it is, and why you may not want it.

-Find out how itemizing your deductions can save you thousands.
+Find out how itemizing your deductions may help save you thousands.

 LearnVest Planning Services is a registered investment adviser and subsidiary of LearnVest, Inc. that provides financial plans for its clients.
 Information shown is for illustrative purposes only and is not intended as investment advice.
 Please consult a financial adviser for advice specific to your financial situation.
 LearnVest Planning Services and any third-parties listed, discussed, identified or otherwise appearing herein are separate and unaffiliated and are not responsible for each other’s products, services or policies.